Automating Cryptographic Protocol Language Generation from Structured Specifications: Workflow

 \section{Workflow}

-The aim of MetaCP is to facilitate the design and modelling process up to the formal verification of a cryptographic protocol.
-With this goal in mind, the ideal workflow of the user of MetaCP can be summarised by the following points: \begin{enumerate} \item Design the protocol with the aid of the graphical design editor of MetaCP. \item Save the design to PSV format, that ideally specifies the protocol. \item Export the PSV to any target language or format, e.g. pi-calculus. \item Run the formal verification tool, e.g. ProVerif, to formally verify the protocol exported with MetaCP\footnote{This step is outside of MetaCP and discussed for completeness.}. \end{enumerate} Only the first and the last step are interactive, as both saving and exporting are automated.
+The aim of MetaCP is to facilitate the design and modelling process up to the formal verification (excluded) of a cryptographic protocol.
+With this goal in mind, the ideal workflow of its user can be summarised by the following points: \begin{enumerate} \item Design the protocol with the aid of the graphical design editor of MetaCP. \item Save the design to PSV format, that ideally specifies the protocol. \item Export the PSV to any target language or format, e.g., pi-calculus. \item Optionally run the formal verification tool, e.g., ProVerif, to formally verify the protocol model or execute the protocol code exported (discussed for completeness, although it sits outside MetaCP). \end{enumerate} Only the first and the last step are interactive, as both saving and exporting are automated.
 Nevertheless, the user can intervene and manually modify the result of any step of the process.
-After saving to PSV, the user might enrich the PSV with additional information that are not supported by the GDE, e.g. with security properties.
-Similarly, after exporting to pi-calculus, the user might modify model if required to verify later in ProVerif.
+After saving to PSV, the user might enrich the PSV with additional information that are not supported by the GDE, e.g., with additional properties.
+Similarly, after exporting to pi-calculus, the user might modify the model if required to verify later in ProVerif.
 Modifying the PSV is as easy as modifying an XML file.
 Differently, modifying the exported protocol requires expertise in the target format or language.
-The application of our automatic exporting plugin (e.g. PSV-to-ProVerif) can be as {\em good} (or as {\em wrong}) as the manual modelling task (e.g. English-to-ProVerif); while both need to show convincing arguments, the former is mechanised and can be consistently reused.
+The application of our exporting plugin (e.g., PSV-to-ProVerif) can be as {\em good} (or as {\em wrong}) as the manual modelling task (e.g., English-to-ProVerif); while both need to show convincing arguments, only the former is mechanised and can be consistently reused.